 "Without an ID, you can't get a job," he said.
 "They have no way of doing anything.
 It would help a lot of them get off the street."

 Cloward presented a scenario in which a homeless person has lost all forms of identification such as Social Security card, driver license and birth certificate.
 To get a new driver's license, that person would not only need to prove their identity, but also provide two proofs of New Mexico residency, such as utility bills, rental agreements, insurance bills, bank statements or pay stubs.

 The homeless population is unlikely to have any of those documents, he said.

 David Velasquez, of the New Mexico Department of Workforce Solutions, agreed that getting an ID can be nearly impossible for the homeless without help.
 He works with some of these individuals at his office.

 "They do not know what to do," Velasquez said.
-"They come in and they're lost."

 That process needs to be streamlined, he said.

 Karen McPheeters, Farmington Public Library director, suggested utilizing the library's resources, such as free email and technology literacy classes, and free cloud storage services.